 The database provides access to more than 245,000 names of Home Children from records held at Library and Archives Canada and elsewhere.

 The content of the database entries reflects the original language used in the documents.
 This information was not translated.

-Important note: Given that some of the original documents are very difficult to read, some information in the database may be incorrect and/or incomplete.
+Important note: Given that some of the original documents are very difficult to read, some entries in the database may be incorrect and/or incomplete.

-The search screen enables you to search by:
+The search screen allows you to search by:

 - Given Name(s)